-As great as traditional dumbbell rows are, if you want a wide, thick and powerful back, you need more of the one-arm version of this classic move!
-One-arm dumbbell rows will help you develop thickness through your entire back – the upper, middle and lower part of it, strengthen your chest muscles and train your triceps, rhomboids and erector spinae.
+What does the one dumbbell row work ?
+The one arm dumbbell row will help you develop thickness through your entire back – the upper, middle and lower part of it, strengthen your chest muscles and train your triceps, rhomboids and erector spinae.

 Whoever said you can’t work on widening and thickening your back muscles at the same time has clearly never experienced the benefits of one-arm dumbbell rows!

 Ensure that your supporting arm and knee are firmly positioned and stabilized on the bench to minimize pressure on your hip and lower leg joints.

-Here are 4 unique benefits of the one-arm row.
+Here are 4 unique benefits of the one-arm row

 Training one arm at a time is the best way to ensure optimal focus on the target muscle, enhance fiber recruitment and overcome strength imbalances between the sides of your body.

 Stretch for Gains

 Stretching is one of the most misunderstood activities in fitness, perhaps because we most often associate it with boring static stretches, and its potential benefits are frequently overlooked.